cgreenhalgh/losing-her-voice/audience-server/README.md

 - `maxShowSeconds` (number, default 1) max visible time (seconds)
 - `minBlankSeconds` (number, default 0) min blank time (seconds)
 - `maxBlankSeconds` (number, default 1) max blank time (seconds)

+### HTML Markup

+In html content (i.e. in cards), for now use standard tags: H1, H2, P.

+For an image on its own typically this will be a relative path "assets/...".
+Style with CSS class "view_large" (100% width), "view_medium" (66% width) or "view_small" (33% width).

 ## To do